 - 2 King-size Hershey milk chocolate bars

 - Lightly butter 10x12 cookie sheet (with lip).
 Spread half the walnuts evenly on top.

 - Lay chocolate bars on top and allow to sit for about 30 seconds until slightly melted.
-Carefully spread into a thin layer.
+Using an offset spatula, carefully spread the chocolate into a thin layer.

 - Break into pieces and store in an airtight container.

 - Before you begin, get all the ingredients ready.
 Toffee isn't difficult, but it does require your full attention once you start cooking.

 - English Toffee will stay fresh at room temperature for up to 2 weeks when kept sealed tightly.
 It will stay fresh for up to a month when kept chilled in the refrigerator.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 325Total Fat: 27gSaturated Fat: 11gTrans Fat: 0gUnsaturated Fat: 14gCholesterol: 33mgSodium: 15mgCarbohydrates: 21gFiber: 1gSugar: 19gProtein: 4g